 Located in Central Portugal, 50 km west of Coimbra, Figueira da Foz is famous for its beaches but the city has much more to offer.
-Read our article and visit Figueira da Foz – you’ll certainly be amazed with all the wonderful places to discover there.
+Read my article and visit Figueira da Foz – you’ll certainly be amazed with all the wonderful places to discover there.

 The area where Figueira da Foz is located started by being populated in the 11th century by the Santa Cruz Monastery of Coimbra, aware of the strategic importance of this place – the river mouth of Mondego river, the same river that flows through Coimbra and into the Atlantic Ocean.

 Throughout the centuries and little by little this location grew and became a town in 1771.
 In the 19th century, Figueira da Foz doubled its population mostly thanks to the harbour and shipbuilding but also due to the visitors that wanted to enjoy the magnificent beaches.

 To accommodate that many people, a new quarter was built, Bairro Novo, facing the sea and inspired in the beach resorts of Arcachon and Biarritz.
 This quarter has most of the hotels, restaurants, bars and the casino.

 In 1882, Figueira da Foz became a city and now it accommodates around 62 000 inhabitants (in the city centre and surrounding area).

 You can visit Figueira da Foz just to enjoy its wonderful beaches but, when you discover the wonders I’m going to show you next, surely you’ll also be amazed with its authenticity and beauty.